Nevada Court Records

 Nevada traffic tickets can be fought following these steps:

-All offenses are broken down into elements before being used as proof of a conviction.
+Offenses are typically broken down into elements before being used as proof of a conviction.
 For example, a distracted driving offense requires two elements: the driver and whether the driver was using a device, such as a cell phone.
-If the state cannot prove one of these elements, the judge must find the accused not guilty.
+If the state cannot prove one of these elements, the judge is typically required to find the accused not guilty.
 So if the evidence is weak or there is a missing element, case dismissal is possible.

 In some cases, the officer puts down a subjective judgment of the event stating how the driver violated the law.
 The driver can challenge the officer’s view of what happened.
 For instance, when a driver receives a ticket for an unsafe right turn, it is based on the officer’s belief that the action is dangerous.
 In court, the driver can challenge this judgment and give the judge good reasons why the turn was safe.

-There are certain situations where the driver swerves dangerously, changes lanes, or violates a traffic law to avoid much harm.
-In this case, the driver can beat the traffic ticket by stating “legal necessity” defense and supporting the claim.
+Certain situations involve a driver swerving dangerously, changing lanes, or violating a traffic law to avoid severe harm.
+In these cases, the driver can beat the traffic ticket by stating the “legal necessity” defense and supporting the claim.
 The point is to convince the jury that the action violates traffic law to avoid severe harm to the driver or pedestrians.

 How to Fight a Traffic Ticket Without Going to Court

 In the state of Nevada, it is impossible to fight traffic tickets without appearing in court.
 Drivers can go online to pay for traffic citations or pay via mail, which automatically means pleading guilty to the charge, and the case ends.
 Paying the ticket means dropping the option of going to court and fighting the charges.
-If a driver wants to contest a Nevada traffic ticket, the driver must appear in court and plead not guilty.
+If a driver wants to contest a Nevada traffic ticket, the driver may be required to appear in court and plead not guilty.

 How Do You Get a Traffic Ticket Reduced in Nevada?